bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 If you don’t see information that could be helpful on this guide, please let us know through [our Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).

-## Technical information
+## Technical Transition Guide

-Our technical transition guide offers more details and helps GitHub users prepare for the upgrade.
+Our technical transition guide helps GitHub users prepare for the upgrade, and confirms if users completed linking successfully.
+[Our IDIR transition guide](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/github-transition-guide/) offers more details about IDIRs.

+After **July 30th, 2024**, users cannot access the bcgov GitHub organization if they didn’t link their IDIR and GitHub ID.
+There are mechanisms in the system that force an IDIR login when you use your GitHub to login.

+### Validating authentication

+GitHub doesn't offer users a screen to confirm authentication.
+There are 3 alternative ways to validate linking GitHub IDs and IDIRS:

-The video shows the process, starting from the banner link on the bcgov GitHub organization, to the end:
+1) The video below shows the process from start to finish.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-cfhUY_or8s?si=q0pjaxYd4FBhNZ0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-After **July 30th, 2024**, users cannot access the bcgov GitHub organization if they didn’t link IDIRs and GitHub IDs.
-During here are mechanisms in the system that force an IDIR login when you use your GitHub to login.
+2) If users **don't** have the "**Authenticate your account**" button on their dashboards, then authentication is complete.

+3) Another way to validate linking:

+    1) Go to your profile by clicking your avatar on the top right
+    2) Click "Settings"
+    3) Click "Enterprises"
+    4) Check if you're a member of "Government of British Columbia
+    5) If you are a member, then you've successfuly authenticated

 ### User impacts